Both fabric choice and mask design can impact the effectiveness and wearability of masks.

 When selecting or making a fabric mask, it is important to consider the following characteristics which will impact filtration efficiency and breathability:

-- Choice of fabric: Different materials and fabric weaves have different filtration efficiencies and therefore some materials are better suited for constructing fabric masks.
+Choice of fabric: Different materials and fabric weaves have different filtration efficiencies and therefore some materials are better suited for constructing fabric masks (Study 1, Study 2).
 Fabrics with tighter weaves may offer better filtration, particularly for small particles, but may impact breathability.
 For example, the filtration efficiency of cotton fabrics with tighter weaves (600 threads per inch [TPI]) was almost 9 times higher than cotton with looser weaves (80 threads per inch).
 Cotton, polyester and blends can all be used, as well as materials usually found in surgical masks (like polypropylene).
 Avoid using materials with very loose weaves (e.g. gauze) or stretchy materials which may distort the weave and impair filtration.
+Materials with visible pores when held up to a light source should be avoided or used only as part of a multilayer mask.

 Several online resources provide simple step-by-step instructions for making your own fabric face mask.
 The CDC provides instructions for making three simple masks at home.
 A video demonstrating the third option is available here in English and here in Spanish.
+The WHO has also made a video on sewing tips for making fabric face masks.
 Fabric face masks are also widely available for purchase from online retailers but do consider the mask characteristics described above before purchasing them.

 Want to learn more about mask use for interrupting the spread of COVID-19?